Justin Curl

 Political Analysis (2025)

-Judging Binary Searches: Four Essential Questions
+Revisiting the Binary Search Doctrine: Four Essential Questions

 Privacy Law Scholars Conference (2025)